 Funeral planning can be an overwhelming process.
-With so many different tasks ahead of you, you probably don't know where to begin.
+If you are planning for a funeral or memorial, you have so many different tasks ahead of you, you probably don't know where to begin.
 If you are beginning your funeral planning process, you probably fall into 3 general categories.

 You have just recently lost a loved one, and you are responsible for planning the funeral, and making burial arrangements.